Cost of Capital Calculator

 There are two components in the cost of capital:

-• Cost of equity: This is the return shareholders expect on their investment in the company.
+Cost of equity — This is the return shareholders expect on their investment in the company.
 It reflects the compensation investors require for taking on the risk associated with owning the company's equity.
-The cost of equity is typically higher than the cost of debt, as equity does not offer the same security features as debt financing and carries a higher risk of loss.
+The cost of equity is typically higher than the cost of debt as it is considered to be more risky to invest and hold equity compared to lending out money.

-• Cost of debt: This is the effective rate that a company pays on its borrowed funds.
+Cost of debt — This is the effective rate that a company pays on its borrowed funds.
 It includes interest payments on bonds and loans.
-The cost of debt is generally lower than the cost of equity because it is tax-deductible, reducing the company's net expense, and because creditors have a higher claim on company assets than shareholders in the event of bankruptcy.
+The cost of debt is generally lower than the cost of equity as it is less risky, particularly because creditors have a higher seniority when it comes to claiming funds.

 How to calculate the cost of capital